-3. The following individuals are ineligible to serve as the Official Representative of their organization (for the purposes of voting):
+The following individuals are ineligible to serve as the Official Representative of their organization (for the purposes of voting):

-i.
 An individual who holds the power to vote in another constituency or on the ICANN Board.

-ii.
 An individual who holds any form of permanent or temporary paid position with ICANN, including independent contractors who have served ICANN in paid positions within the last six months.
 If such an individual is identified on the voting lists of the Constituency, then the Chair shall provide notice to the Member organization requesting a substitute official Representative.
 If such a substitute is not provided within 7 days of the election, the Member Organization will not be eligible to receive a ballot in that election.

-Large and small organizations
+C. Large and small organizations

-1. To foster full and fair representation of the both large and small organizations, as well as independent national chapters, the Constituency shall allow:
+To foster full and fair representation of the both large and small organizations, as well as independent national chapters, the Constituency shall allow:

-2. Members in good standing with a current membership under 1000 people, or under 200 employees, shall be called “Small Organizations and shall have one vote.

-3. Members in good standing and with a current membership of 1000 or more people or employment of 200 or more employees shall have two votes.
-Such members shall be called “Large Organizations” and be assessed a higher dues fee by the Executive Committee.
+Organizations that have more than 50 employees, or are membership organizations with more than 500 individual members, shall be classified as “large organizations” and shall have 4 votes.

+Organizations that are composed of 10 or more organizational members that qualify as “large” or small under criteria (a) and (c) above shall be classified as “large organizations” and shall have 4 votes.

-4. Organizations that qualify as Large Organizations but do not wish to pay the higher dues may join as Small Organizations and have one vote.
+Organizations that do not qualify as large organizations shall be classified as “small organizations” and shall have 2 votes.

-Electing Representatives From Different Regions and Different Organizations

-1. Where an election requires election of people from different regions and different organizations, the voting principle to determine election are as follows:

-a.
-The person with the most votes wins.

-b.
-The person with the second highest number of votes – from a different geographic region and different organization – wins the second slot.

-c.
-The person with the third highest number of votes – from a different geographic region and different organization from any of the other elected individuals – takes the next slot, and so on, until all open slots are filled.

-d.
-For the purposes of election, different chapters of the same organization, regardless of their voting status, are considered the same organization.
+Individual persons who are members in good standing shall have 1 vote

-E. The Executive Committee shall, as needed, determine further procedures for nomination and voting.
+D. The Executive Committee shall, as needed, determine further procedures for nomination and voting.
 Such procedures shall be provided to the Constituency on the website.

-F. Votes of member organizations shall be kept confidential.
+E. Votes of members shall be kept confidential.
 The EC may appoint a trusted Constituency member who is not a candidate, or an impartial nonmember ICANN or GNSO officer to audit the votes.

-G. Individual persons (“Individual Members”) that are Members in Good Standing of the Constituency are entitled to have one vote.

 VII.
 Leaving Office

-A. An elected representative of the Executive Committee or Policy Committee may submit an email or notice of resignation to the Chair whenever circumstances call for such an action.
+A. An elected officer or appointed committee member of the NCUC may submit an email or notice of resignation to the Chair whenever circumstances call for such an action.

-B. In the event of resignation of the Chair, the Executive Committee shall within two weeks elect one of its members to serve as interim Chair.
-If the remaining term of the resigning Chair is greater than six (6) months, a new election shall be organized.
+B. In the event of resignation of the Chair, the Vice chair shall finish the term of the original chair.